 Data should be integrated so that comparisons can be made on projections vs. actuals and aligned with finance and operations.
 Companies need to create a single storehouse of information for trade promotions to be able effectively analyse and measure performance.
 Integrating and analysing data from both retailers and consumers is important to get a sense of how successful each promotion is.
 CPG companies need to understand whether the promotions are beneficial to retailers or consumers or both so that they can be balanced well and optimised.
 Third-party data also needs to be integrated and analysed.
 Data should be aggregated both at the customer level and the channel level to be able to measure the effectiveness of the trade promotion.

 Data-driven forecasting and promotion planning are imperative for successful trade promotion.
-Advanced analytics will help optimise spends and identify the right metrics to track and monitor.
+Advanced analytics in trade-in promotions will help optimise spends and identify the right metrics to track and monitor.
 Powerful AI-powered analytics platforms drive accurate forecasting and optimised promotions, leading to an efficient and effective trade promotion strategy.
-Brands can leverage advanced analytics and machine learning to deep dive and get the required insights to manage and optimise trade promotions.
+Brands can leverage advanced analytics and machine learning to deep dive and get the required insights to manage and optimise trade promotions operations.